Altinn/altinn-studio-docs/content/notifications/explanation/address-lookup/_index.md

 by accessing [their profile on the KRR website](https://minprofil.kontaktregisteret.no/).

 ### Data Integrity
-{{% notice info %}}
-todo: check facts.
-{{% /notice %}}

 Basic validation during registration in KRR ensures that users provide a valid mobile number and email address.
-In addition to this, the user is prompted in the Altinn portal every 6 months to confirm or update their contact details.
+In addition to this, the user is prompted during login in ID-porten every 90 days to confirm or update their contact details.
-Contact details that have not been confirmed or updated in the last 6 months are not provided through the lookup service.
+Contact details that have not been confirmed or updated in the last 18 months are not provided through the lookup service.

 ## 3. Notification to Organization Number without Resource Affiliation
-{{% notice info %}}
-todo: figure out which name to use for KoFuVi
-{{% /notice %}}

 For notifications sent to an organization number without resource affiliation, Altinn uses the registry of **Notification addresses to apply in public administration** to identify the contact details of the recipient.